Do Signatures Have To Be In Cursive? (Clarified, In 2 Min)

 Digital documents

-On the other hands, the digital realm presents a couple of advantages:
+On the other hand, the digital realm presents a couple of advantages:

 • Signatures are 10x easier to be attributed